jjoliveira/olacarro-proj/README.md

 ### Implementation Details

 - **ORM** -> Spring Boot v2.1.5
-  - Chosen because is one of the frameworks used bt heycar and I don't have a big experience with it so seemed like a good opportunity.
+  - Chosen because it is one of the frameworks used bt heycar and as I don't have a lot of experience with it, seemed like a good opportunity to use it.
-- **database** - mongodb v3.6.3
+- **database** -> mongodb v3.6.3
+  - Given the scope of the project, a non-relational database was chosen as it would introduce unecessary complexity;
   - Chosen because it is supported by Spring and I am familiar with it.

 ### Problems discovered